CommonRoad/commonroad-scenario-designer/doc/source/index.rst

 The CommonRoad Scenario Designer provides a toolbox for creating and manipulating CommonRoad maps and scenarios as well as converting maps between different map formats.
-The CommonRoad Scenario Designer can convert from the Lanelet/Lanelet2, OpenDRIVE, OpenStreetMap (OSM), and SUMO formats to the CommonRoad format.
+The CommonRoad Scenario Designer can convert maps from the Lanelet/Lanelet2, OpenDRIVE, OpenStreetMap (OSM), and SUMO formats to the CommonRoad format.
 Additionally, we provide conversions from the CommonRoad map format to the SUMO and Lanelet format.
 The toolbox includes a graphical user interface (GUI) for creating, editing, and visualizing CommonRoad maps